MaxGSEO/WebKnoGraph/README.md

 **Note:** At this stage, a better separation of frontend, backend, and data logic has been implemented.
 This `README.md` reflects that modular structure.

-**TO-DOs:** Manual testing proves the stablility of the modules.
-Automated testing logic is postponed for the last quartal of 2025.
+**TO-DOs:** Manual testing confirms module stability.
+Full automation is planned for Q4 2025.

 ---